techidaily/site-windows11/source/_posts/slowing-down-the-high-life-excess-in-windowed-worlds.md

  High on Life received a day-one patch on consoles, though that same patch was delayed on PC.
 This means some users played the game without the day one patch, and only started to crash after it was applied.

  While there is a chance of additional patches further fixing crashing issues, you could downgrade the game to the original release version and see if playing without the patch helps.
-To do that, you'll need to[learn how to downgrade a Steam game](https://www.makeuseof.com/how-to-downgrade-steam-games/) .
+To do that, you'll need to [learn how to downgrade a Steam game](https://www.makeuseof.com/how-to-downgrade-steam-games/) .

 ## Getting High on Life Running Again